As you consider all the ways to provide support through a WordPress website, do chatbots ever enter the equation?

 However, with an AI-powered chatbot that uses deep learning and language processing, it can adapt to conversations more effectively.
 That said, this takes time and chatbots don’t always get it right, especially because their learning is based on parameters set by humans.

 The level of human-like conversation may always be lacking, but AI chatbots are improving every day and may eventually get us to an answer of “yes, they do”.
+Beyond answers, we want the best WordPress chatbot plugin out there.

 Do you need to tell visitors it’s a chatbot?